What is community supported agriculture?

 U-pick crops, flowers bouquets, herbs, and special crops like preserve cabbages and cucumbers, and large melons and squashes, do not have to fit in your bag and all are included in the share at no extra cost.

-Members can also opt to purchase exquisite, agro-ecologically produced meats, dairy, bread and other add-ons from collaborators here at Green Valley Farm + Mill and other local producers.
-Options include pasture-raised dairy and beef and herbal products from our landmates Bramble Tail Homestead, Half-Wild Farm eggs, and small batch organic sourdough breads from Gaby Tiradani of Hawk Hill Microbakery.
+Members can also opt to purchase exquisite, agro-ecologically produced meats, dairy, bread and other add-ons from collaborators here on the land and from other local producers.
+Options include: Green Valley pasture-raised dairy and beef and herbal products from our landmates at Bramble Tail Homestead, Half-Wild Farm eggs, Parade the Land pastured chickens raised down the road in Graton, and small batch organic sourdough breads from Gaby Tiradani of Hawk Hill Microbakery.
 Add-ons make your trip to Green Valley Community Farm as practical as it is fun.

-Our mission is to create a place where people can develop a meaningful relationship to the land, plants, people and processes that sustain them.
+Our mission is to offer the chance for people to create a meaningful relationship to the land, plants, people and processes that provide their tables.
 We do this in three ways:

 The farmland and gardens are open to members everyday, sunrise-to-sunset, to gather u-pick crops, to visit the calves, to enjoy the open space, and watch the seasons change in the fields.
 Tuesday and Saturday pick-up days are particularly festive with kids playing and neighbors chatting in the rows.

 We host weekly volunteer days and work parties around major seasonal tasks like the potato, corn, and squash harvests and garlic planting and harvest.
-Working with a group of people to bring in a harvest is an unforgettable experience, it forges bonds to land and neighbors, and it adds a rich note of satisfaction to your meal!
+Working with a group of people to bring in a harvest is an unforgettable experience and adds a rich note of satisfaction to any meal.

 As Wendell Berry once wrote, "A significant part of the pleasure of eating is in one's accurate consciousness of the lives and the world from which food comes."
-We write a newsletter each week with recipes, news, musings, observations, and stories of life on the farm.
-The newsletter are a window into the stories that go into your harvest share.
+Members receive a weekly newsletter with recipes, farm news, musings, observations, and stories of life on the farm.
+The newsletters are a weekly journal entry of life on the farm.
 Read previous newsletters here.